eatcodesforlife/beginner_flexbox_git-github_tutorial/README.md

-This page's layout mainly made with Flexbox documentation and this is a flexbox documentation page by MDN. added a little JS for side menu and media query for small screens.
+This page's layout is mainly created with Flexbox added a little JS for side menu and media query for different screen sizes.
+All information here from MDN.